WyattBlue/auto-editor/README.md

 <h3>Set how cuts are made</h3>

-Use the `--edit` option. to change how auto-editor makes automated cuts.
+Use the `--edit` option to change how auto-editor makes automated cuts.

 For example, edit out motionlessness in a video by setting `--edit motion`.